okta/okta-oidc-android/README.md

         .create();
 ```

-You can create client which do login using sessionToken in sync way
+You can create client which do sign in using sessionToken in sync way

 ```java
 SyncAuthClient syncAuthClient = new Okta.SyncAuthBuilder()